gerencianet/gn-api-sdk-php/docs/NOTIFICATION.md

   * for `carnet_charge` type: identifiers will contain both `charge_id` and `carnet_id`.

-* value: this parameter will only be shown when the change have a value related.
+* value: this parameter will only be shown when the change is about paid charges.

- i.e.: paid charges, refunded charges, etc.

- For more information about notifications, please, refer to [Gerencianet](https://docs.gerencianet.com.br/#!/charges/notifications).
+ For more informations about notifications, please, refer to [Gerencianet](https://docs.gerencianet.com.br/#!/charges/notifications).